 The Eastern Townships are a biker’s paradise.
 The quiet country roads, the mountain bike trail networks, and the dedicated bike trails all draw riders from all over Canada and the U.S. In short, there were many times when there were more cyclists on the roads than cars.

 To sum it up, you will find delightful surprises on any of the bike routes of the Eastern Townships.
 I can’t wait to get back to the area to ride more of the perfectly curated bike routes.
 For example, the Veloroute Gourmande is perfect for foodies as it takes you to the most delectable stops.
 In addition, several bike touring companies offer multi-day trips from Montreal through the Eastern Townships.
-Likewise, you can do a self guided multi-day trip by combining several routes.
-However when you travel the Eastern Townships by bike, you will pleasantly surprised with your own amuse-bouche.
+Likewise, you can do a self-guided multi-day trip by combining several routes.
+However, when you travel the Eastern Townships by bike, you will be pleasantly surprised with your own amuse-bouche.

 Pin it!